HHS/simpler-grants-gov/documentation/milestones/individual_milestones/developer_tools.md

 - Dependency management metrics
   - Number of days it takes to update an upstream dependency once a new minor or major version has been released
   - Number of dependencies that received funding through this project
-- Config & secrets management metric: Average age of across all tokens/secrets
+- Config & secrets management metric: Average age across all tokens/secrets

 ### Destination for live updating metrics